-Sydney Night Patrol and Inquiry (SNP) and S International Group (SIG), the contractor and subcontractor responsible for campus security at the University of Sydney, have become embroiled in an Independent Commission Against Corruption (ICAC) investigation and public inquiry over decade-old allegations of corrupt conduct, including falsified timesheets and possible bribery, fraud and offences under the Security Industry Regulation.
+Sydney Night Patrol and Inquiry (SNP) and S International Group (SIG), the contractor and subcontractor responsible for campus security at the University of Sydney, have become embroiled in an Independent Commission Against Corruption (ICAC) investigation over decade-old allegations of corrupt conduct, including falsified timesheets, bribery and fraud.

-The allegations include the practice of “payroll ghosting,” a process which involves an employee claiming hours they have otherwise not performed, often through the creation of fake employees created by payroll, or using the details of existing employees who are on leave or not available.
+The allegations made by ICAC’s Operation Gerda include “payroll ghosting,” a process which involves an employee claiming hours they have otherwise not performed, often through the creation of fake employees created by payroll, or using the details of existing employees who are on leave or not available.

 Ad hoc shifts claimed using the security licence details of ghost guards amounted to $121,239 over 4 weeks, including a period in which the Sydney College of the Arts (SCA) was occupied in 2016.